Skip to main content

 Contextualize IAM Engineering in Cybersecurity

-1. Overseeing user identities
+1. Overseeing

-2. Enforcing access policies
+2. Enforcing

-3. Integrating IAM solutions with existing security frameworks
+3. Integrating with existing security frameworks

 This raises the question of what is an IAM engineer, especially given the rise of remote work and cloud computing that has significantly heightened the importance of IAM.
 Organizations must protect their resources from unauthorized access while ensuring seamless user experiences.
-Notably, the IoT segment within the IAM market is projected to grow at a compound annual growth rate (CAGR) of 16% from 2021 to 2026.
-This growth underscores the increasing reliance on interconnected devices and highlights the necessity for companies to adopt IAM solutions that can effectively manage permissions across diverse platforms and devices.
+Notably, the IoT segment within is projected to grow at a compound annual growth rate (CAGR) of 16% from 2021 to 2026.
+This growth underscores the increasing reliance on interconnected devices and highlights the necessity for companies to adopt that can effectively manage permissions across diverse platforms and devices.

 Detail Responsibilities of IAM Engineers